dongkwanp/prmsR/README.md

 library is to:

 1. Integrate the PRMS Model within R's data and file systems
-2. Easier parallel computing runs of PRMS
+2. The ability for easier parallel computing runs of PRMS
-3.  ????
-4. Profit

 Questions?
 Comments?
 Concerns?
 Contact [Don](mailto:donpark@umass.edu).